opsmatters/newrelic-api/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This project use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/opsmatters/newrelic-api/tags).

 ## Authors

 * **Gerald Curley** - *Initial work* - [opsmatters](https://github.com/opsmatters)

+See also the list of [contributors](https://github.com/opsmatters/newrelic-api/contributors) who participated in this project.

 ## License